 Professor Laura Domínguez, University of Southampton (UK)

-In this course we will investigate the role of linguistic input in two main processes and outcomes of bilingual acquisition: heritage language acquisition and native language attrition.
-In both cases, a speaker is exposed to input from two different languages but with different quantitative and qualitative properties.
-Some typical outcomes of bilingualism in these contexts will be explored using data from recent studies as evidence.
-This course will be an opportunity to learn new material and consolidate any previous knowledge on these topics you may already have.
+In this course we will investigate two main processes and outcomes of bilingual acquisition: heritage language acquisition and native language attrition.
+In both cases a speaker is exposed to input from two different languages but with different quantitative and qualitative properties.
+Some of the main characteristics and typical outcomes of bilingualism in these contexts will be explored using data from recent studies as evidence.
+You will be an opportunity to learn new material and consolidate any previous knowledge on these topics you may already have.

 The focus of this course is to present a critical overview of the field of L3/Ln acquisition with special emphasis on morphosyntactic transfer.
-We will first present the most recent theories and hypotheses in the field and examine the relevant empirical data that is available to date.
-We will then discuss some methodological choices that one needs to bear in mind when designing a study with transfer as its main focus of study.
-The course will finish with the discussion of some potential directions for future research regarding both transfer selection and L3 developmental trajectories.
+We will first present some theoretical constructs relevant for the field, and then discuss the most recent theories and hypotheses with relevant empirical data that is available to date.
+We will specifically show how to design studies that allow us to test the most recent proposals, highlighting important methodological choices that one needs to bear in mind when designing and L3 study.
+We will finish the course with some discussion of potential directions for future research regarding both transfer selection and L3 developmental trajectories.

 Statistical Analysis

-Dr Ana Paula Palacios, Univeristy of Greenwich (UK), Dr Michael Wiper University Carloss III, Madrid (Spain)
+Dr Ana Paula Palacios, University of Greenwich (UK), Dr Michael Wiper University Carlos III, Madrid (Spain)

 This course revises some key ideas in statistical testing with application to linguistics including statistical logic (ideas of estimation hypothesis tests), testing for relationships and comparing groups (chi2 tests of association and independence) and linear models (ANOVA and regression).